-- 2.12.4.2.3 Decisions on Appeals rendered by the Contractor that are not resolved wholly in favor of the Enrollee may be appealed by the Enrollee to the State under its Fair Hearings system within thirty (30) calendar days after the date of the Contractor's decision notice. - 2.12.4.2.4 Except for a denial of HCBS Waiver Services, which may not be reviewed by an external independent entity, the Contractor shall have procedures allowing an Enrollee, within thirty (30) calendar days after the date of the Contractor's decision notice, to request an external independent review of both standard and expedited Appeals that are not resolved wholly in favor of the Enrollee by the Contractor. - 2.12.4.2.5 If an Appeal is filed with the State Fair Hearing system, the Contractor will participate in the pre-hearing process, including, but not limited to, scheduling coordination and submission of documentary evidence at least three (3) Business Days prior to the hearing, and shall participate in the hearing, including providing a witness to offer testimony supporting the decision of the Contractor. - 2.12.4.3 Continuation of Benefits Pending an Appeal: If an Enrollee files an Appeal within ten (10) calendar days after the date of a notice of Adverse Action from the Contractor and the Enrollee requests that the disputed Covered Services be continued pending the Appeal, then the Contractor must continue the Enrollee's benefits during the Appeal process, except that the continuation may cease if the authorization for such disputed Covered Services are met.
+- 2.12.4.2.2.1 In a non-emergency situation, notwithstanding any provisions in State law to the contrary in the event a NF resident's Physician orders a service, treatment, or test that is not approved by the Contractor, the Enrollee, or the Physician or other Provider acting on behalf of the Enrollee, may utilize a Level One expedited Appeal to the Contractor, as defined 2.12.4.3.2.
+Non-emergency situations shall proceed as standard appeals beyond Level One. - 2.12.4.2.3 Final decisions of Appeals, including Expedited Appeals, not resolved wholly in favor of the Enrollee may be appealed by the Enrollee to the State under its Fair Hearings system within thirty (30) calendar days after the date of the Contractor's decision notice. - 2.12.4.2.4 Except for a denial of HCBS Waiver services, which may not be reviewed by an external independent entity, the Contractor shall have procedures allowing an Enrollee, within thirty (30) calendar days after the date of the Contractor's decision notice, to request an external independent review of both standard and expedited Appeals that are not resolved wholly in favor of the Enrollee by the Contractor. - 2.12.4.2.5 If an Appeal is filed with the State Fair Hearing system, the Contractor will participate in the pre-hearing process, including, but not limited to, scheduling coordination and submission of documentary evidence at least three (3) Business Days prior to the hearing, and shall participate in the hearing, including providing a witness to offer testimony supporting the decision of the Contractor. - 2.12.4.3 Continuation of Benefits Pending an Appeal: If an Enrollee files an Appeal within ten (10) calendar days after the date of a notice of Adverse Action from the Contractor and the Enrollee requests that the disputed Covered Services be continued pending the Appeal, then the Contractor must continue the Enrollee's benefits during the Appeal process.
+This includes continuing benefits in a case where the authorization for such disputed Covered Services expires or authorization limits for such Covered Services are met.
 Pursuant to 42 C.F.R. § 438.420, if the final resolution of the Appeal is adverse to the Enrollee, the Contractor may recover the cost of the services that were furnished to the Enrollee.
-If the Contractor or the

-State Fair Hearing Officer reverses a decision to deny, limit or delay Covered Services, and those services were not furnished while the Appeal was pending, the Contractor must authorize or provide the disputed services as expeditiously as the Enrollee's health condition requires.
+If the Contractor or the State Fair Hearing Officer reverses a decision to deny, limit or delay Covered Services, and those services were not furnished while the Appeal was pending, the Contractor must authorize or provide the disputed services as expeditiously as the Enrollee's health condition requires.
 If the Contractor or the State Hearing Officer reverses a decision to deny authorization of Covered Services, and the Enrollee received the disputed services while the Appeal was pending, the Contractor must pay for those services in accordance with State rules and policy.